HOME EXTENSION.com

-May 2019: Temporary rules allowing larger single-storey rear extensions to be built without planning permission have now been made permanent.
+In 2019 the rules allowing larger single-storey rear extensions to be built without planning permission were made permanent.

 Previously, single-storey rear extensions could not extend by more than 4 metres for a detached house and 3 metres for any other house.